Forearm Brace

 • You notice sudden, significant numbness, tingling, or weakness in your hand or fingers.

-• You have very severe, worsening pain with a tight, “solid” feeling in the forearm, pain when you try to gently stretch your fingers, and changes in hand colour or temperature.
+• You have severe, worsening pain with a tight, “solid” feeling in the forearm, pain when you try to gently stretch your fingers, and changes in hand colour or temperature.

-Our NuovaHealth forearm brace is designed for adults with forearm, wrist, or elbow‑related symptoms where extra support and movement control may be helpful.
-It is:
+The NuovaHealth forearm brace is designed for adults with forearm, wrist, or elbow‑related symptoms where extra support and movement control may be helpful.
+It is designed as one size to fit most adult arms, suitable for either the left or right arm, and long enough to cover most of the forearm so you can choose where along the arm it sits.

 • You have forearm or wrist pain linked to repeated gripping and wrist use at work, during sport, or with certain hobbies.